Mahamat-Saleh Haroun: Biography

 In 2012, he was selected as a president of the 28th International Love Film Festival at Mons.

 In 2013, his film Grigris was nominated for the Palme d'Or at the Cannes Film Festival.
 Set in Chad, the film tells the story of Grisgris, a young man who is disabled, dreams of becoming a dancer and gets involved in smuggling.
 With Grisgris, Mahamat-Saleh Haroun endeavors to show the youth of a country in full reconstruction.

 In 2016, Haroun was again at Cannes to present his documentary Hissein Habré, a Chadian Tragedy, about the Chadian dictator from 1982 to 1990, Hissein Habré.
 The film consists of interviews (mostly conducted by Clément Abaifouta of the Association of the Victims of the Hissein Habré Regime) of victims of Habré about their arrests and tortures by the secret police.

 In 2017 Haroun made his second feature film set in France, A Season in France.
 This film is about Abbas, a French teacher in the Central African Republic who fled with his family during the civil war.
 The memory of his wife who was killed during their journey still haunts him.
 When he returns to France, he falls in love with Carole, a woman who helps him and his two sons.
 Unable to obtain refugee status, Abbas and his brother are given a notice of deportation and a hard choice to make.

-In Haroun's 2020 film Lingui, he returns to Chad, focusing on the problems faced by thirty year old Amina and her daughter Maria who is half her age.
+In Haroun's 2020 film Lingui, he returns to Chad, focusing on the problems faced by thirty-year-old Amina and her daughter Maria, who is half her age.
 When Amina, a practicing Muslim, realizes that her daughter is pregnant and that she wants to have an abortion, the mother and daughter are confronted by the fact that abortion is both illegal and “immoral” in Chad.

-Political career
+Politics

 Mahamat-Saleh Haroun was Minister of Tourism, Culture and Crafts of Chad from February 5, 2017, to February 8, 2018.

+In December 2023, alongside 50 other filmmakers, Mahamat-Saleh Haroun signed an open letter published in Libération demanding a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip, and for a humanitarian corridor into Gaza to be established for humanitarian aid, and the release of hostages.

 Novel

-Haroun's first novel, “Djibril ou les Ombres portées”, was published in 2017 by Gallimard.
+Haroun's first novel, Djibril ou les Ombres portées, was published in 2017 by Gallimard.